It’s one of the most complex institutions in the world, yet it has perhaps the biggest influence over your wallet.

 That’s evident when you look into the past.
 Each time the Fed has adjusted rates, mortgage rates haven’t always responded in parallel.
 For example, the Fed hiked rates four times in 2018, but mortgage rates continued to edge downward in late December.

 But even though the Fed has little direct control over mortgage rates, both end up being influenced by similar market forces, McBride says.
 Mortgage rates have fallen to historic lows as the economy feels the impact of the coronavirus pandemic.

 “While not directly related to a Fed cut, the two are sort of a reflection of the same concern: the expectation that the economy is going to slow,” McBride says.

 That means refinancing could be a smart option for your pocketbook.
 A reduction in even just a quarter of a percentage point could potentially shave off a couple hundred dollars from your monthly payments.

-“Mortgage debt tends not to be high cost; it’s just high interest because of the value of the actual mortgage itself,” Miller says, “which is why small changes in rates can make a big difference,” says Katie Miller, senior vice president of savings products at Navy Federal Credit Union.
+“Mortgage debt tends not to be high cost; it’s just high interest because of the value of the actual mortgage itself, which is why small changes in rates can make a big difference,” says Katie Miller, senior vice president of savings products at Navy Federal Credit Union.